12 Best medium format cameras: (2023 Guide & Reviews)

 My friend is a novice photographer who needs to be more knowledgeable about the technicalities of digital cameras.

-He came to me for assistance regarding photography because he was much impressed by the progress I had made in this field.
+He came to me for assistance regarding photography because he was very impressed by my progress in this field.

 I gave him a thorough overview of the basic of capturing good photographers and what are the requirements a photographer look for when buying a professional camera.